 - Mountain biking Slickrock: not for beginners, this iconic loop across sandstone is not to be missed.

 - Road biking the La Sal Mountain Loop.
 This challenging 60 mile route takes you from the red rock deserts up into the cooler, forested La Sal Mountains.
-The scenic vistas and varying terrain make for an unforgettable cycling adventure.
 Keep in mind that the temperature drops as you head up into the mountains (bring layers).

 We’ve consistently had great experiences renting road and gravel bikes from Chile Pepper Bike Shop.